discordeno/discordeno/website/docs/examples/reactionroles.md

 // insert-end
 ```

-Next let's request a user to provide the button color.
+Next let's require the user to provide the button color.

-The button color will be a little different, for now we only created options that give the user full control (even if limited by discord) over the option, but for the button color only a few values are actually valid and are not obvious to the user, for this reason we can use the `choices` array to create an handful of predefined options that we decide and limit the user to decide what option to use from the available one, in these options we can decide a `name` that the user will see and a `value` that discord will send us when the user select that option.
+The button color will be a little different, for now we only created options that give the user full control (even if limited by Discord) over the option, but for the button color only a few values are actually valid and are not obvious to the user, for this reason we can use the `choices` array to create a handful of predefined options.
+The user will only be able to input one of these options.
+For each options we can decide a `name` that the user will see and a `value` that Discord will send us when the user selects that option.
 This option is of type `ApplicationCommandOptionTypes.Integer` allowing us to set as values for our choices some numbers, for example `ButtonStyles.Primary` will correspond to the number 1.
-While we could use the raw number for our values picking from the `ButtonStyles` enum will be easier for us in a couple of ways: we can clearly see that the name "blue" will give us a button with style `Primary`, if we used the number 1 it wouldn't be clear unless we go and check the discord documentation for buttons and confront the values, also a number in the code without any label attached to it can be referred as magic numbers.
+While we could use the raw number for our values picking from the `ButtonStyles` enum will be easier for us in a couple of ways: we can clearly see that the name "blue" will give us a button with style `Primary`, if we used the number 1 it wouldn't be clear unless we go and check the Discord documentation for buttons and confront the values, also a number in the code without any label attached to it can be referred as magic numbers.

 Like the other one, this value is required as well.